Sports

 a bad theater experience during my senior year of high school.
 But

-I think its Irish melancholy.
+I think it’s Irish melancholy.

 So